Cartoon illustration of a bodybuilder going for a jog to improve his cardiovascular health.

 Do Cardiovascular Adaptations Require a Calorie Surplus?

-When we lift weights, we stimulate muscle growth, but our bodies will only build bigger muscles if we’re eating enough energy (calories) and building materials (protein).
-That means if we aren’t eating enough, we won’t fully adapt to lifting weights.
+When you lift weights, you stimulate muscle growth, but your body will only build bigger muscles if you eat enough energy (calories) and building materials (protein).
+That means if you don’t eat enough, you won’t fully adapt to the stimulus of lifting weights.
+More on that in this article.

-When we do cardio, we stimulate cardiovascular adaptations.
-“Cardio” refers to our hearts, which will grow bigger and stronger.
-“Vascular” refers to our blood vessels, which will grow more numerous.
-It could be that a calorie surplus gives us more energy to invest in building blood vessels and a bigger heart, but there are also several reasons to suspect that our calorie intake wouldn’t affect cardiovascular adaptations:
+When you do cardio, you stimulate cardiorespiratory adaptations.
+It could be that a calorie surplus gives you more energy to invest in building blood vessels and a bigger heart, but there are also several reasons to suspect that it might not be as much of a limiting factor:

 • Building bigger muscles is an ongoing investment.
-Muscles don’t just take energy to build, they also take energy to maintain and use.
-A pound of muscle burns around six extra calories per day.
-If you gain twenty pounds of muscle, you’ll burn around 120 more calories every day.
-That isn’t a ton of extra calories, but if calories are already in short supply, it’s a bad investment.
-Muscles are for calorically wealthy people.
+Muscles don’t just take energy to build; they also take energy to maintain and use.
+A pound of muscle burns around 6 extra calories per day.
+That means if you gain 20 pounds of muscle, you’ll burn around 120 more calories every day.
+If calories are already in short supply, it’s a bad investment.
+Muscles are for the calorically wealthy.

-• Our hearts are relatively small.
-The left ventricular wall of an athlete’s heart is around 48% bigger than the average person’s, making it about 67 grams heavier (study).
-That’s only 0.1 pounds heavier.
-Gaining 0.1 pounds of muscle in your heart isn’t in the same order of magnitude as gaining 20 pounds of skeletal muscle from lifting weights.
+• Hearts are relatively small.
+The left ventricular wall of an athlete’s heart is around 48% bigger than the average person’s, making it about 0.1 pounds heavier (study).
+It doesn’t take many calories to build or maintain an extra 0.1 pounds of muscle mass.

-• Most studies find great cardiovascular adaptations without putting the participants on a bulking diet.
+• Most cardio studies don’t even bother putting the participants on a bulking diet.
+The participants still see great gains in fitness.

 Is There Any Research On Calories & Cardio?